AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/webhooks/instant-triggers-webhooks.md

    >[!NOTE]
    >
-   >Incoming webhook data is always stored in the queue regardless of how you have set the option Data is confidential (described in [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md)).
+   >Incoming webhook data is always stored in the queue regardless of how you have set the option Data is confidential (described in [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md)).
 As soon as the data is processed in a scenario, it is permanently deleted from the system.

 ## Schedule instant triggers